bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Include_vars
 """"""""""""

-Allow to include vars from a file.
+Allows to include vars from a file.
 Mostly used to allow compatibility with multiple architectures / OS versions, etc. To be used when "defaults" cannot be used.
 Vars file must be placed in a dedicated vars folder at root of the role